llamaxyz/fwb-liquidity-provisioning/README.md

 ### Deploy and Verify

+- `Mainnet`: When you're ready to deploy and verify, run `./scripts/deploy_verify_mainnet.sh` and follow the prompts.
-When you're ready to deploy run `./scripts/deploy.sh` and follow the prompts.
-To verify your contract on Etherscan, run `./scripts/verify.sh` and also follow the prompts.
+- `Testnet`: When you're ready to deploy and verify, run `./scripts/deploy_verify_testnet.sh` and follow the prompts.

 To confirm the deploy was successful, re-run your test suite but use the newly created contract address.